 Minor Hostplants.
 Cedrus.

 PUPA: As Sphinx pinastri, but with a slightly shorter projecting tongue case.
 May diapause two or three years, especially when the spring is cold or late.
 The overwintering stage.

 Tachinidae: Drino (Zygobothria) atropivora (Robineau-Desvoidy, 1830).

 The Iberian Peninsula, including both the north and south slopes of the Pyrenees; southern and central France as far north as Corrèze (Haxaire, 2009), and the Atlas and Rif Mountains of North Africa (Rungs, 1981).
 Its discontinuous distribution is due to a preference for dry pine forests at higher altitudes (to 2000m).

 The situation in France appears to have changed over the last 20 years, with this species displacing Sphinx pinastri from many southern areas.
 True Sphinx pinastri can now only be found north of Chateauroux, in the Alps and Var.
 Populations around Toulon are clearly intermediate hybrids (J. Haxaire & J.-M. Bompar, pers. comm.).
-The population on Corsica (Bretherton & de Worms, 1963) now appears to be Sphinx pinastri and not Sphinx maurorum (Haxaire, 2009; Haxaire, pers. comm 2018).
+The population on Corsica (Bretherton & de Worms, 1963) appears to be Sphinx pinastri and not Sphinx maurorum (Haxaire, 2009; Haxaire, pers. comm 2018; Haxaire, 2019).

 Extra-limital range.
 None.